americanexpress/one-app/README.md

 npx -p yo -p @americanexpress/generator-one-app-module -- yo one-app-module
 ```

-This will kick off the yeoman generator to scaffold your module.
+This will use the [One App Module Generator](https://github.com/americanexpress/one-app-cli/tree/master/packages/generator-one-app-module) to generate a basic One App module.

 **Clone and Install One App**